3 alcohol brands with a killer visual identity on Instagram

 We’ve said it elsewhere and we’ll say it here: social media and alcohol go hand in hand.

-Brand managers for alcohol companies understand the importance of getting their brand’s personality across on social to Gen Y and especially to Gen Z audiences.
+Brand managers for alcohol companies understand the importance of alcohol advertising and getting their brand’s personality across on social to Gen Y and especially to Gen Z audiences.
 They know that conveying identity visually is critical to winning over attention-challenged consumers.
 And despite its shifting aesthetic, Instagram is still the go-to platform for visual content.

 If you’re skeptical, check out these numbers published in Rival IQ’s social media report* for top brands in the alcohol industry.